agrawal-d/cph/README.md

 ↑ Rich analysis of your code

+## Requirements

+The GNU C++ Compiler ( GCC ) must be installed and should be accesible from the terminal/command prompt.

 ## About
 This extension was created by Divyanshu Agrawal (https://github.com/agrawal-d).
 Please report bugs to hereisdx@gmail.com.
 Thank you for using this extension.

+## Release Notes
+* Version 0.0.3
+    * Testcases are now run sequentially instead of in parallel, givin much more accurate run times.
+    * Optimized handling of some special and infinite testcases,
+* Version 0.0.2
+    * Handles infinite loops, and testcase errors
+    * Bugfixes for undefined testcases, parsing errors and more.
+* Version 0.0.1
+    * Initial Release,

 <!--
 > Tip: Many popular extensions utilize animations.
 This is an excellent way to show off your extension!
 We recommend short, focused animations that are easy to follow.